StackExchange/dnscontrol/docs/_providers/bind.md

 # BIND Provider
 This provider maintains a directory with a collection of .zone files.

+This provider does not generate or update the named.conf file, nor does it deploy the .zone files to the BIND master.
+Both of those tasks are different at each site, so they are best done by a locally-written script.

 ## Configuration
 In your credentials file (`creds.json`), you can specify a `directory` where the provider will look for and create zone files.
 The default is the `zones` directory where dnscontrol is run.